JF3107-temp/gitClotest/README.md

 git_clone_test

 ---
-creating a new branch is quick
+creating a NEW branch is quick AND simple